hauva69/pgn4web/README.txt

 version is distributed, but if you want to use a compressed version on your site, the pgn4web.js code should support it.

+As of pgn4web version 2.71, strict mode is used, see statement:
+"use strict";

 CREDITS AND LICENSE